pipelight/pipelight/cast/README.md

-# Cast crate
+# The Cast crate

-## What is inside ?

-Same as the **exec crate**, it is a compatibility crate, between pipelight core and config file formats.
+It is a compatibility crate,
+between pipelight core and configuration file formats.

-All the types and functions defined in this crate are to use to cast any documents into a **Rust Pipelight Config struct**.
-In other words it is just a crate to convert connfiguration files.

-The supported configuration formats are:

-- YAML
-- TOML
-- Javascript
-- Typescript

-It uses **serde** to check and convert provided config files.
+## Convert files into struct

+Uses serde to convert files into exploitable Structs.
+(**Casts** files to structs)

+It converts:

+- configuration files -> cast::Config;
+- log files into -> cast::Log.

-The resulting struct `cast::Config` isn't optimized for furthere exploitation.
+The resulting cast struct are not to be used as is.

-It is converted from a `cast::Config` into a `pipeline::Config` inside the **pipeline crate** thus providing top level methods to inner structs like `pipeline.run()`, `pipeline.stop()`.

-## Files

-You have an overview of the struct definition in `types.rs`.

-## Tests

-This is the crate where triggers array are converted. (sensible operation)